Search for celebrities on Ancestry.com!Valeria Suurkivi

 Kathryn Eileen Holbert died peacefully in her sleep at her home in Davis on Oct.
 22, 1998.
 She was 82 years old.

-One of seven children of Louis and Ella Klima of Owatoma, Minn., she married William Clifton Holbert in 1938, and was carrying their seventh child upon her husband's untimely death in 1957.
+One of seven children of Louis and Ella Klima of Owatoma, Minn., she marriage William Clifton Holbert in 1938, and was carrying their seventh child upon her husband's untimely death in 1957.
 She raised her family in Austin, Minn., and Billings, Mont., before moving to Davis in 1979.

 She is survived by her children, Kathryn Holbert of Davis, Theresa Holbert of Davis, James Holbert of West Sacramento, Judith Heimer of San Francisco, Patricia Holbert of Galt, Mary Miller of Austin, Minn. and Richard Holbert of Denver; seven grandchildren; several great-grandchildren; a brother, Larry Klima of Forest Lake, Minn.; and a sister, Mary Margaret Holbrook of Billings, Mont.